tendertree/config/README.md

   - json setting files
 * termite, xmodemap,
 > **Note**
 It works fine in WSL(Arch), but I haven't checked elsewhere.
-The neovim keyboard layout is set based on colemak-dh.
-If your key placement is weird, remove the colemak-dh part from the plugin
+The neovim shorcut keyboard layout is set based on colemak-dh.
 ## Download
 just copy and pasted
 ## Todo